ephes/django-cast/docs/episode.rst

 cover image for an episode will also be used as the episode's artwork in the podcast feed and in the Podlove Web Player.

-And if no cover image is set for the episode, the iTunes artwork of the podcast will be used as the episode's cover image / artwork.
+If no cover image is set for the episode, the blog’s cover image will be used.
+If the :ref:`blog <blog_overview>` does not have a cover image, the podcast’s iTunes artwork will be used as the episode’s cover image.

 Podcast Audio
 =============